SMS Short Codes

 Note that we said "lease" and not "purchase".
 Short codes are never purchased.
 They are always leased and typically on a quarterly basis.

 After the short code has been acquired, it's just a number that doesn't do anything... yet.
-The next step is to have it provisioned with all of the cellular carriers.
+The next step is to have it provisioned with all of the wireless carriers.
 At this point we begin submitting applications to all of the individual carriers requesting that they activate the code on their networks.

 1. Decide between a random or vanity short code